ssanga/PCEP/README.md

 # PCEP
-Repository with examples for PCEP python exam certification
+Repository with examples for PCEP™ – Certified Entry-Level Python Programmer python exam certification

 ## The official web page for the certification:
 https://pythoninstitute.org/pcep